BratishkaErik/zig-ebuilder/README.md

 > (for authors and users) and wait for resolution of
 > https://github.com/ziglang/zig/issues/14342.

-Result is then print to STDOUT.
+Result is then written to the file or STDOUT (you can set file name explicitly or let zig-ebuilder fill it for you).

 Supported formats are ebuilds for Gentoo-based distros with `zig.eclass` (see https://github.com/gentoo/gentoo/pull/37283).